 Haiti Field Trip 2015

-This Haiti trip was considered to be a part of the research and development activities of the Rubble-House Research Project since 2011.
+The trip to Haiti was considered to be a part of the research and development activities of the Rubble-House Research Project since 2011.
 The purpose of the trip is three-fold:

 - to make performance assessment of rubble-houses completed since 2010 (there are more than 200 as of now)